 Christmas is right around the corner, and it’s never too early to be prepared.
 Follow this free pattern and make unique, delicate snowflakes that will look beautiful on your Christmas tree.
 They also make cute Christmas gifts or a special addition to one.

 The silver snowflake is 9 cm (about 3,5 inches) in diameter.
 I made it with cotton thread size 10 and a 2 mm crochet hook.
-You can use heavier thread and bigger hook, or thinner thread and smaller hook and you will have a bigger or a smaller motif.
-You will also need a needle to weave in loose ends and a pair of scissors.
+Different yarn weights and hooks will give you different snowflake sizes.
+Besides the thread and hook, you will also need a needle to weave in loose ends and a pair of scissors.

-If you want to stiffen the motifs you will need white pva glue or your favorite starch, stainless steel pins or toothpicks, plastic wrap and some kind of foam/blocking board.
+If you want to stiffen the motifs you will need white pva glue (school glue) or your favorite starch, stainless steel pins or toothpicks, plastic wrap and some kind of foam/blocking board.

 Make a magic ring.